Does obesity cause heart disease and how can you reduce your risk?

 Recommendation

-The medical community recommends that you
+The medical community recommends that you keep your weight within this range.

-If your BMI shows that you're in the overweight or obese range, it may be time to make changes so that you can be at a healthier weight.
+If your BMI shows that you're in the overweight or obesity range, it may be time to make changes so that you can be at a healthier weight.
 Many things can affect your weight, so you can also try to manage it in different ways.
 Click on an item below to see what you can do to make a change today.

 There is no perfect diet for losing weight.
 But there are scientifically proven ways of eating that can help you manage weight and prevent the weight from coming back.
 Focus on managing a healthy weight instead of going to extremes in limiting how much you eat.
 Here are some examples of diets for obesity treatment:

-Learn more about starting healthier ways of eating and choosing foods for better weight control here.
+Learn more about starting healthier ways of eating and choosing foods for better weight control here

 Some people use food to cope with difficult situations and soothe their feelings.
 Eating to feel better is called emotional eating - and it's the reason why we sometimes need psychological support instead of diet advice.
-Get a better understanding of how feelings play a big role in managing weight here.

 Stress can also change the way that you eat and put you at more risk of developing obesity.
 Learning to manage the stress in your life is one strategy you can also include in your weight management plan.
 Get 8 tips for managing your stress and your weight.